 Born in 1946, Dr Muhammad Manazir Ahsan began his education with traditional Islamic schooling, which he successfully completed in 1964, attaining Mumtaz al-Muhaddithin, the highest academic degree in Islamic theological learning in Bangladesh.
 Dr Ahsan then moved to the UK and completed his PhD in Middle Eastern History from SOAS, University of London in 1972.

-Dr Zahid Parvez is the Principal of the Markfield Institute of Higher Education and Head of Quality.
+Dr. Zahid Parvez is the Rector of the Markfield Institute of Higher Education and the Head of Quality and Regulatory Compliance.
 Prior to joining the Institute, Dr Parvez was a Senior Lecturer in Information Management at the University of Wolverhampton Business School for 20 years.
-He also served as an external examiner at University of Wales Trinity Saint David, Hertfordshire University and also Staffordshire University (for Oman delivery).
+He also served as an external examiner at the University of Wales Trinity Saint David, Hertfordshire University, and also Staffordshire University (for Oman delivery).

 Shaikh obtained his BA (Honours) in Islamic Studies, LLB, Diploma in Advanced Labour Law and Diploma in Advanced Banking Law from the University of Johannesburg (ex Rand Afrikaans University).
-He also has an MA in Islamic Management, Finance and Banking from Loughborough University and a Post Graduate Certificate in Higher Education from IFS University College.
-He graduated as an Alim Fadil through the Darse Nizami system from Madrassah Arabia Islamia (South Africa).
+He also has an MA in Islamic Management, Finance and Banking from Loughborough University.
+Shaikh completed his PhD on Pension Funds from the University of Gloucestershire in 2019.
+He also holds a Post Graduate Certificate in Higher Education from IFS University College.
+He graduated as an Alim Fadil through the Darse Nizami system from Madrassah Arabia Islamia in South Africa.